 Collaborative Pianist

-William Perry is a pianist, electronic keyboardist, organist, and teacher.
+William Perry (he/him) is a pianist, electronic keyboardist, organist, and teacher.
 He received degrees in piano performance from Stetson University and Florida State University and has performed as a soloist in France, Italy, Czechia, Ireland, and throughout America.
 As a keyboardist, William specializes in recreating iconic sounds and instruments of the past for live tribute band shows.
 He performs regularly throughout Cincinnati with the 70s band Gee, Your Band Smells Terrific and has performed full album recreations of the music of The Beatles and The Rolling Stones as well as music from popular films and the “Yacht Rock” era.
 He is the organist and choir accompanist at Holy Trinity - St. Nicholas Greek Orthodox Church in Finneytown.
 William has been teaching private piano lessons for students of all ages and abilities for over 15 years and runs a teaching studio at his home in Pleasant Ridge, where he lives with his wife, Ariadne, and a snorty Boston Terrier named Waffle.